gassbanterr/orbiscast/README.md

 - The streamer hangs if the stream is killed from the source side.
 I have not yet found a way to detect this, so the only remedy is to restart the bot for now.

 > [!NOTE]
-> In my testing, I've been using [Threadfin](https://github.com/Threadfin/Threadfin) as my IPTV provider.
+> In my testing, I've been using [Threadfin](https://github.com/Threadfin/Threadfin) and [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) as my IPTV providers.
 I'm not sure if it works with other providers, but it theoretically should.
 Also, this tool was not built or tested with a large number of channels in mind, so it may not work as expected if you overload it with data.